Data modeling in Azure Cosmos DB

 Your Azure Cosmos DB partition key (PK) isn't used in analytical store.
 And now you can use analytical store custom partitioning to copies of analytical store using any PK that you want.
 Because of this isolation, you can choose a PK for your transactional data with focus on data ingestion and point reads, while cross-partition queries can be done with Azure Synapse Link.
 Let's see an example:

-In a hypothetical multiple-regional IoT scenario, device id is a good PK since all devices have a similar data volume and with that you won't have a hot partition problem.
-But if you want to analyze the data of more than one device, like "all data from yesterday" or "totals per city", you may have problems since those are cross-partition queries.
+is a good PK since all devices have a similar data volume and with that you won't have a hot partition problem.
+But if you want to analyze the data of more than one device, like "all data from yesterday" or "totals per city," you might have problems since those are cross-partition queries.
 Those queries can hurt your transactional performance since they use part of your throughput in request units to run.
 But with Azure Synapse Link, you can run these analytical queries at no request units costs.
 Analytical store columnar format is optimized for analytical queries and Azure Synapse Link applies this characteristic to allow great performance with Azure Synapse Analytics runtimes.

 Data types and properties names

 The automatic schema inference rules article lists what are the supported data types.
-While unsupported data type blocks the representation in analytical store, supported datatypes may be processed differently by the Azure Synapse runtimes.
+While unsupported data type blocks the representation in analytical store, supported datatypes might be processed differently by the Azure Synapse runtimes.
 One example is: When using DateTime strings that follow the ISO 8601 UTC standard, Spark pools in Azure Synapse will represent these columns as string and SQL serverless pools in Azure Synapse will represent these columns as varchar(8000).

 Another challenge is that not all characters are accepted by Azure Synapse Spark.
 While white spaces are accepted, characters like colon, grave accent, and comma aren't.
 Let's say that your document has a property named "First Name, Last Name".
-This property will be represented in analytical store and Synapse SQL serverless pool can read it without a problem.
+This property is represented in analytical store and Synapse SQL serverless pool can read it without a problem.
 But since it is in analytical store, Azure Synapse Spark can't read any data from analytical store, including all other properties.
 At the end of the day, you can't use Azure Synapse Spark when you have one property using the unsupported characters in their names.

 Data flattening

 All properties in the root level of your Azure Cosmos DB data will be represented in analytical store as a column and everything else that is in deeper levels of your document data model will be represented as JSON, also in nested structures.
-Nested structures demand extra processing from Azure Synapse runtimes to flatten the data in structured format, what may be a challenge in big data scenarios.
+Nested structures demand extra processing from Azure Synapse runtimes to flatten the data in structured format, what might be a challenge in big data scenarios.

-The document below will have only two columns in analytical store, id and contactDetails.
-All other data, email and phone, will require extra processing through SQL functions to be individually read.
+The document will have only two columns in analytical store, id

 {